mblevins/wabbitinc-hugo/content/post/macmini-ubuntu.md

 tags: ['Howto']
 ---

+This is how I repurposed a 2018 Mac Mini to be a Linix based house server.

 2018 Mac Mini was set up with USB keyboard and mouse, and wired ethernet connection.
 The Mac had 8GB of RAM and a 256GB disk.

 Prepped the Mac with a fresh Ventura install.
 Then set up a 200GB partition for Linux.